Study in New Zealand

 Bachelor’s Masters and Doctoral degrees are offered by all existing universities of New Zealand.

-You also need to know that a range of undergraduate and postgraduate programs are also available, along with honors programs.
+You also need to know that a range of undergraduate and postgraduate programs are also available, along with honours programs.

 Most courses at New Zealand universities now offer limited admissions.